pipilu89/AmpyFin/PriceData/prompts.md

 2. lookup the 'Close' price for "sell_date" from price_data.db and add it to a col "sell_price" in the trades_list df

 save the result as a df.

+create a function called 'prepare_sp500_one_day_return'. make the function efficient, should use pandas vectorized methods. the function will have 1 arguement, which is a sqlite connection to the 'price_data.db'.
+The function should get the sp500 price data from the table named '^GSPC' as a df.
+Then it will calculate a new col called '1_day_pct_return' using pandas.
+Finally save the new df back to the 'price_data.db' replacing the '^GSPC' table.

+create a function called "lookup_regime_data". make the function efficient, should use pandas vectorized methods.
+There is list of trades stored in sqlite db called 'trades_list_vectorized.db' cols are 'Ticker', 'buy_date' and 'sell_date'. the function should lookup the "^VIX" Close price and "^GSPC" "1_day_spy_return" for the buy dates from another sqlite db called 'price_data.db'. the price data is stored as 1 table for each ticker.

+2 lookups are required:
+1. lookup the "^VIX" 'Close' price for "buy_date" from price_data.db and add it to a col "^VIX" in the trades_list df
+2. lookup the "^GSPC" "1_day_spy_return" value for "buy_date" from price_data.db and add it to a col "1_day_spy_return" in the trades_list df

+save the result as a df.